bigstephh732/SC-300-IAM-Labs/Phase-3-Application-Access/Lab09-App-Registrations.md

 ### Step 4 — Review App Authentication Options
 Navigate to:
 Certificates & secrets
 Observe:
 Client secrets
 Certificates
-⚠️ Do NOT create a secret for this lab.
+*Do NOT create a secret for this lab.
 Understand:
 Applications authenticate using secrets or certificates, not passwords.